 Mitsubishi Engelberg Tourer Concept – Image Gallery

-The next-gen Mitsubishi Outlander will debut in FY2021 (by March 2021) and the next-gen Mitsubishi Outlander PHEV will follow in FY2022 (April 2021-March 2022) as announced in the company’s mid-term business plan released on July 27.
-Sales in first markets like Japan and the USA could begin in late-2021.
+The next-gen Mitsubishi Outlander will debut in a few weeks and the next-gen Mitsubishi Outlander PHEV will follow in FY2022 (April 2021-March 2022) as announced in the company’s mid-term business plan released on July 27.

-Mitsubishi was reportedly evaluating the current-gen plug-in hybrid electric SUV for a launch in India but never did do so.
-Though Mitsubishi has not nothing to say about India on its mid-term presentation, a turnaround strategy to grow presence in our market significantly is said to be in the works, and that includes setting up a new local manufacturing facility.
+Mitsubishi was reportedly evaluating the current-gen plug-in hybrid electric SUV for a launch in India but never brought it here.
+Though Mitsubishi has nothing to say about India on its mid-term presentation, a turnaround strategy to grow presence in our market significantly is said to be in the works which includes setting up a new local manufacturing facility.
 That, combined with the government’s strong push for electrification, should motivate the company to launch the next-gen Outlander PHEV here.